gerardathletics/SmartEnvironments-PersonalPortfolio/Information/Goal-2/README.md

 # Information: Goal 2

 **“I would like to get more confident and do nice data visualizations (with python if possible)”**.
- * **Background**: I have some experience with maps and plots, specially with GIS softwares like ArcGIS or QGIS.
+ * **Background**: I have some experience with maps and plots, especially with GIS softwares like ArcGIS or QGIS.
 I have not much experience with maps and plots in Python nor ArcGIS Online.
  * **How?** I will analyse the twitter and weather datasets and try to find patterns and correlations.
 I will represent the results in plots and some maps elaborated with python.

 ## Results
-I ended up doing a lot of the cartographic work from the different analysis.
+I ended up doing a lot of the cartographic work from different analysis.

 * **Python**
-  * In Python I mostly did graphs and plot visualizations, however I also tried to do some simple maps.
+  * In Python I mostly did graphs and plot visualizations, however, I also tried to do some simple maps.
   * Some of the visualizations can be found in this [notebook](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Information/Goal-2/Python/TweetsMaps.ipynb).
   * I also collaborated in the first part of this visualizations [notebook](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Information/Goal-2/Python/ANALYSIS%20AND%20VISUALISATIONS%20-%20Group%202.ipynb) from my group.
   * Other visualizations can be found in the [Python Folder](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/tree/master/Information/Goal-2/Python).
 * **QGIS**
-  * In QGIS, firstly, I read the output CSV files from the pre-processing and cleaning to geolocalize all the tweets in order to analyse them.
+  * In QGIS, firstly, I read the output CSV files from the pre-processing and cleaning to geolocalise all the tweets in order to analyse them.
   <details>
     <summary><b>QGIS Maps</b> (click to expand)</summary>